voivoid/advent-of-code/README.md

-# Advent of Code in C++
+# Advent of Code in modern C++

-Advent of Code ( https://adventofcode.com ) 2015-2018 solutions using really modern c++ and ranges-v3
+Advent of Code ( https://adventofcode.com ) 2015-2018 solutions using c++-17 with wide usage of boost and ranges-v3

 Prerequisites
 -----